 For all impatients again a short summary of the test.
 The Smartwatch works well, looks smart, is easy to use and makes a difference.
-But it also has minor weaknesses in processing and is not quite cheap.
+But it also has minor weaknesses in workmanship and is not quite cheap.
 But the imho crucial question is whether I missed them after the test pattern went back to Samsung.
 However, you read this only in the conclusion.

 What’s in the Package?

 In the packaging you will find everything you need for the daily use of Smartwatch.
 Beside the watch itself you will find a charger for the inductive charging and Samsung has nicely added one in size “S” to the bracelet in size “L”.
 So everything’s there and nicely bagged.

 As should become clear on the pictures relatively fast, the Gear S3 looks massive and is anything but small and filigree.
 The design reminds a little of a G-Shock by Casio and the desired pilot watch/military style design is perfectly achieved.
 Apart from the smooth back, which is only penetrated by the pulse sensor, all other surfaces are corrugated, grooved or otherwise rough.
 This gives the Watch a martial touch and looks masculine and heavy.
 Almost everything on the Gear S3 itself is neatly finished.
 The body of the watch is made of metal, is robust and I had no critical feeling in any situation.